Are you a faculty or staff member with a DePaul-issued Windows computer?

 Labs and classrooms

-University lab/classroom is planned to be upgraded to Windows 11 for fall 2025.
+University lab and classroom upgrades are planned for Fall 2025.
 Faculty, please update courseware and teaching material accordingly.